 At the hotel

-Spa and gym, library, restaurant, pressing service, bikes to borrow, lounging terraces, concierge, free WiFi.
-In rooms: Flatscreen TV, minibar, Nespresso coffee machine, bathrobes, Xinu bath products.
+Spa and gym, library, restaurant, honesty bar, pressing service, bikes to borrow, lounging terraces, concierge, free WiFi.
+In rooms: TV, Bang & Olufsen speakers, minibar, Nespresso coffee machine, bathrobes, Xinu bath products.

 Our favourite rooms